 We support diverse, noncommercial works in the arts, humanities, and media of all sorts.
 Eligible work includes the design, production, promotion and presentation of visual art, performance, music, mixed media and transmedia, online/digital media, film, video, radio, journalism and civic information, publishing, educational activities, open civic-design projects, and public convening.
 The unifying First Amendment principle is that all such works advance dialogue, spur participation, build community, increase openness, and as such help cultivate a healthy “culture of democracy.”

-- LEARN MORE: Download IAM’s Fiscal Sponsorship Model A and Model C Contracts and Fiscal Sponsorship Policy Manual (PDF).
+- LEARN MORE: Download IAM’s Fiscal Sponsorship Policy Manual and Fiscal Sponsorship Model A and Model C Contracts (PDF).
 The two contract options are “Model C” (sponsorship of independent entities) and “Model A” (adoption of a project into our own organization).
-The Fiscal Sponsorship Manual provides a complete overview of how these models differ, and also details our policies for addressing the myriad contingencies related to a healthy fiscal sponsorship relationship.
+The Fiscal Sponsorship Manual provides a complete overview of how these models differ, and also details our policies for addressing the myriad of contingencies related to a healthy fiscal sponsorship relationship.

 - TO APPLY: Download IAM’s Fiscal Sponsorship Application Form (MS WORD .DOC FILE).
 The completed form should be saved and emailed with supporting documents to IAM using the email address listed on the form.

-- All fiscal sponsorship applications must be for work that is non-commercial, that does not endorse candidates for office or lobby for legislation, and that meets our program criteria (see below).
+- All fiscal sponsorship applications must be for work that is non-commercial, that does not endorse candidates for office or lobby for legislation, and that meets our program criteria.

 If you have any questions, contact us using the online form below.